Lugaga/Password-Locker/README.md

 | Display credentials accounts | display | Returned created accounts list |
 | Log Out | log out | Log Out was successful ....... |
 | Exit | exit | See you again Amigo!! ....... |

+## Setup Instructions.
+* Open your browser browser.
+* Load gitHub on your browser.
+* Search for Lugaga/Password-Locker.
+* Clone the repository.
+* Run `./run.py` on your terminal.